mstum/Simplexcel/README.md

 Cell doubleCell = 123.456; // will be formatted with 2 decimal places, "0.00"
 Cell decimalCell = 987.654321m; // will be formatted with 2 decimal places, "0.00"
 decimalCell.Format = "0.000"; // override the cell format with an Excel Formatting string
+Cell dateCell = DateTime.Now; // will be formatted with date and time portions Cell cellFromStaticFactory = Cell.FromObject(myObj.SomeProp); // will try to guess the cell type based on the type of the object - note that this causes boxing

 // Explicit constructor, specifying the type, value and format (Excel will display this as 88.75%) Cell decimalWithFormat = new Cell(CellType.Number, 0.8875m, BuiltInCellFormat.PercentTwoDecimalPlaces);